greatscottgadgets/greatfet/docs/source/board_naming.rst

 Naming Your Neighbor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you create a neighbor or other GreatFET-related hardware design, we suggest that you follow our practice of using flowery code names, but you are welcome to choose whatever name you like.
 Just be careful of our trademark guidelines above.
-Please add your neighbor to the `list <https://github.com/greatscottgadgets/greatfet/wiki/Neighbors>`__!
+Please add your neighbor to the
+:ref:`list <neighbors>`!